bwhitman/bread-detector/README.md

 ## Getting ready to rise

-You should make something nice to hold the distance sensor over the proofing bowl.
+You should make something nice to hold the distance sensor over the rising bowl.
 We took a [plastic mixer "splash guard"](http://www.amazon.com/Hutzler-3555-Mixer-Splatter-Guard/dp/B005BPZ7UW) and cut a little slot for the distance sensor.
 The temperature wire just snakes in and gets put under the dough.
 You want the distance sensor in the middle, with at least a few inches over the dough.
 (The minimum accurate reading seems to be about 0.8 inches from the sensor, maximum is about 12 inches.)

 ![Detecting some bread](http://aps.s3.amazonaws.com/NPyd0.png)